Skip to main content

 # Rehabilitation session manager

-# Load motor imagery model
+# Train or load motor imagery model

-println("Running baseline assessment for patient $patient_id...")
+print(f"Running baseline assessment for patient {patient_id}...")

-baseline_acc = run_assessment_trial()
+baseline_acc = 0.65 # run_assessment_trial()

-return RehabilitationSession(model, patient_id, baseline_acc, [])
+return RehabilitationSession(clf, patient_id, baseline_acc, [])

 # Configure streaming for real-time feedback